 Recognizes powerful public service announcements sharing boating and water safety messages.

-Recognizes research efforts to advance boating and water safety.
+Recognizes public relations efforts to advance boating and water safety.

 Hunter Bland works each day to share about boating safety as a professional bass angler and member of Yamaha’s Pro Fishing Team.
 He travels around the country sharing his story and the importance of living each day like it’s your last.
 That’s why his motto is “Not Finished.”
 In 2022, Hunter partnered with the Florida Fish and Wildlife Conservation Commission and the National Safe Boating Council to share about boating safety with boaters around the nation.
 In total, he received nearly 3 million impressions across national and local news, social media, radio, and local events during the spring and summer months.
 Earned media included Cumulus Media, ESPN, Fox Weather, iHeart Media, PBS, and more. facebook.com/hunterblandfishing